auroramaurizio/SurfR/README.md

 Instructions to run the main functions can be found consulting the vignette or by entering ?FunctionName (e.g. ?Splot) in the console after loading the package.

+## Citation

+Maurizio, A., Tascini, A.S., Morelli, M. SurfR: Riding the wave of RNA-Seq data with a comprehensive Bioconductor package to identify Surface Protein Coding Genes.
+Bioinformatics Advances, 2024 (DOI: 10.1093/bioadv/vbae201)

 ## Authors